-Early treatment initiation after diagnosis is recommended.
-For choosing or building a regimen, see Appendix 11.
+For more information on use of TB drugs in pregnant women, see Appendix 11.
 Pregnancy outcome and any congenital anomalies in the neonate should be documented.

 Breastfeeding women

 Use of infant formula is recommended as many second-line drugs should be avoided in breastfeeding women (Appendix 11).
 Mothers must be informed of its benefits and risks and provided with infant formula, clean water, fuel for boiling water and a heating device (stove, saucepan and bottles).
 They must also receive training on how to prepare and use the formula.
 When infant formula cannot be used safely, infants must be breastfed.